Aja (album): Reception and legacy

-Jazz historian Ted Gioia has cited Aja as an example of Steely Dan "proving that pop-rock could equally benefit from a healthy dose of jazz" during their original tenure, which coincided with a period when rock musicians were frequently experimenting with jazz idioms and techniques.
-Amanda Petrusich wrote in Pitchfork that the album is "as much a jazz record as a pop one", while Ben Ratliff from The New York Times said it "created a new standard for the relationship between jazz and rock, one that was basically irreproducible, by Steely Dan or anyone else [...] a progressive jazz record with backbeats, a '70s hipster's extension of what had been Gil Evans's vision two decades earlier."
-In Dylan Jones' list of the best jazz albums for GQ, Aja ranked number 62.
+Jazz historian Ted Gioia has cited Aja as an example of Steely Dan "proving that pop-rock could equally benefit from a healthy dose of jazz" during its original tenure, which coincided with a period when rock musicians were frequently experimenting with jazz idioms and techniques.
+Amanda Petrusich wrote in Pitchfork that the album is "as much a jazz record as a pop one", while Ben Ratliff of The New York Times said it "created a new standard for the relationship between jazz and rock, one that was basically irreproducible, by Steely Dan or anyone else [...] a progressive jazz record with backbeats, a '70s hipster's extension of what had been Gil Evans's vision two decades earlier."
+In Dylan Jones' list of the best jazz albums for GQ, Aja ranked 62nd.

 The album has been cited by music journalists as one of the best test recordings for audiophiles, due to its high production standards.
-Walters noted in his review that "the album's surreal sonic perfection, its melodic and harmonic complexity - music so technically demanding its creators had to call in A-list session players to realize the sounds they heard in their heads but could not play, even on the instruments they had mastered."
-Reviewing Ajas 2007 all-analog LP reissue, Ken Kessler of the Hi-Fi News & Record Review gave top marks to both the recording and performance qualities, and called the album "sublime jazz-rock that hasn't aged at all - unless you consider 'intelligence' passe - it is everything you expected the painfully hip/cool Becker and Fagen to deliver."
+Walters wrote in his review that "the album's surreal sonic perfection, its melodic and harmonic complexity—music so technically demanding its creators had to call in A-list session players to realize the sounds they heard in their heads but could not play, even on the instruments they had mastered."
+Reviewing Ajas 2007 all-analog LP reissue, Ken Kessler of the Hi-Fi News & Record Review gave top marks to both the recording and performance qualities, and called the album "sublime jazz-rock that hasn't aged at all—unless you consider 'intelligence' passe—it is everything you expected the painfully hip/cool Becker and Fagen to deliver."